SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 - “Knowledge collapse”: narrowing of available information, declining awareness of alternatives, due to less frequent retrieval or citation
 - The more we turn to AI to substitute for human generative cognition, the more we’ll mistrust what we see, read, hear
 - AI saturation could encourage duplicity as a normative way of life
+- Have a toolbox, not a hammer
+- The point is not that we should never use metrics, symbols, or categories, but that we must connect them repeatedly to the reality they represent, their material, sensory source, or we will be lost
+- LLMs gives us knowledge, not wisdom for decision-making

 ### My stances